Bette Davis: Memorials

 The United States Postal Service honored Davis with a commemorative postage stamp in 2008, marking the 100th anniversary of her birth.
 The stamp features an image of her in the role of Margo Channing in All About Eve.
 The First Day of Issue celebration took place September 18, 2008, at Boston University, which houses an extensive Davis archive.
 Featured speakers included her son Michael Merrill and Lauren Bacall.
 In 1997, the executors of her estate, Merrill and Kathryn Sermak, her former assistant, established The Bette Davis Foundation, which awards college scholarships to promising actors and actresses.

-Journalist Jeanine Basinger of The New York Times wrote:

-In 2017, Sermak published the memoir Miss D & Me: Life With the Invincible Bette Davis, a book Davis had requested Sermak write, detailing their years spent together.
+In 2017, Sermak published the memoir Miss D & Me: Life With the Invincible Bette Davis, a book Davis had requested Sermak to write, detailing their years spent together.